ArchiveTeam/itchio-minimal-grab/README.md

-# cohost-grab
+# itchio-minimal-grab

-cohost-grab
+itchio-minimal-grab
 =============
-This is a script you can run to grab the Cohost site.
+This is a script you can run to grab the Itchio site, not comprehensively but it'll get downloads of non-embeds.

-More information about the Cohost archiving project can be found on the ArchiveTeam wiki: [Cohost](https://wiki.archiveteam.org/index.php?title=Cohost)
+More information about the Itchio archiving project can be found on the ArchiveTeam wiki: [Itchio](https://wiki.archiveteam.org/index.php?title=Itch.io)
 ## Setup instructions

 ### General instructions